eProsima/Fast-DDS/UPGRADING.md

 ### Discovery Server
 Refactor the DiscoveryServerExample example with the current new example format.
-This refactors the DiscoveryServerExample to the new example format.
-It also adds proper tests for the examples testing automation.

 ### Flow Controller
 Refactor the FlowControlExample example with the current new example format.
 In this Flow Controller example, the key changes are:
 * Publishers continuously send samples.
 The user can set the number of samples to send.
 * User can set the following QoS and properties for the Flow Controller:
     * Scheduler policy used by the flow controller.
     * Maximum number of bytes to be sent to the network per period.
     * Period of time in milliseconds during which the flow controller is allowed to send the maximum number of bytes per period.
     * Property fastdds.sfc.priority.
     * Property fastdds.sfc.bandwidth_reservation.